griffithlab/pVACtools/docs/pvacbind.rst

 pVACbind
 ====================================

-This component of the pVACtools is used to predict neoantigens for the peptides in a fasta file.
+This component of the pVACtools is used to predict neoantigens for the peptides in a FASTA file.

 .. toctree::
    :glob: